 What's the best free VPN?

 In attempting to pick the best free VPN service, it soon became clear that all had their drawbacks.
+If you can afford a few pounds a month, you're going to be better off choosing a paid-for VPN from our round-up, our favourite of which is NordVPN.

 But overall, and this may not the be news you wanted to hear, we'd recommend taking a look at our VPN chart for a cheap paid-for service that'll treat you much more kindly.